davidkastner/eden/docs/datasets.rst

 Available Choropleth Maps
 =========================

-A complete and growing list of interactive datasets maps collected using Eden.
+A complete and growing list of interactive dataset maps collected using Eden.

 Geographic Dataset
 ------------------